Student Interns

 1. A current CV, including any prior work/projects in quality improvement, patient safety, or healthcare value

-2. A one-page personal statement describing:
+2. A one-page (11pt font and 500 words maximum) personal statement describing:

 1. why you are interested in the internship